k21971/EvilHack/doc/evilhack-changelog.md

 - Don't stop running next to a peaceful monster
 - Copyright info update for 2022
 - Make demon lords hostile if wielding Demonbane as well as Excalibur
+- Update linux and linux-debug hints files to suppress -Wunused-result